WinVector/cdata/extras/RowsAndColumns.md

     ## 3     b     3       x   0.5  0.25
     ## 4     b     3       y   0.5  0.25

-Data Scientist 1 uses what is called a *denormalized form*.
+Data Scientist 1 uses what is called a *denormalized form* (we use this term out of respect for the priority of [Codd's relational model theory](https://en.wikipedia.org/wiki/Relational_model)).
 In this form each row contains all of the facts we want ready to go.
 If we were thinking about "column roles" (a concept we touched on briefly in Section A.3.5 "How to Think in SQL" of [*Practical Data Science with R*, Zumel, Mount; Manning 2014](http://www.practicaldatascience.com/)), then we would say the columns `model` and `testset` are *key columns* (together they form a *composite key* that uniquely identifies rows), the `depth` column is derived (it is a function of `model`), and `AUC` and `pR2` are *payload columns* (they contain data).

 Denormalized forms are the most ready for tasks that reason across columns, such as training or evaluating machine learning models.